 Opioid Lawsuits – Individuals and Public Entity Representation

-Practices of manufacturers, distributors and sellers of Opioid painkillers have contributed to the epidemic.
-Drug makers promoted changes in prescribing drugs just for short periods of time to prescribing drugs for long-term chronic pain.
-Drug companies and distributors spent millions on promotional activities and materials that minimize the risks of opioids while overstating the benefits of using them for chronic pain including providing funding to prominent doctors, medical societies and patient advocacy groups to win their support for the drugs’ use for chronic pain.
+Drug manufacturers, distributors and sellers have all contributed to the epidemic, and in many ways, made it worse.
+Drug makers promoted prescribing the same drugs for long-term chronic pain rather than for short periods of time.
+Drug companies and distributors spent millions on promotional activities and materials that minimize the risks of opioids while overstating the benefits of their use.
+They’ve also provided millions of dollars in funding to prominent doctors, medical societies, and patient advocacy groups to win their support.

 Fears Nachawati Law Firm represents public entities and is dedicated to helping states, cities, counties, tribes, labor unions, hospitals, and self insured plans protect the public’s interest in defeating the Opioid problem and holding bad actors accountable through the civil justice system.
 Our team is currently investigating and fighting the Opioid Epidemic against multiple defendants and our firm remains dedicated to helping all of our clients.

 Fears Nachawati welcomes opportunities to work on behalf of public entities.
 For more information about your rights, please contact us at 214-461-6231 or by email at email@example.com.